feifel/AiAgentFrontend/README.md

     ```
      <WebSocketProvider url="ws://your-websocket-server-url">
     ```
     Replace the websocket server url with [localhost:9073](http://localhost:9073).
-The port should be the one that your  Backend is running (see above)
+The port should be the one that your AI Agent Backend is running (see other project).
 4. Run the development server
     ```
     npm run dev